bentoml/BentoML/docs/source/concepts/runner.rst

 Serving Multiple Models via Runner
 ----------------------------------

-Serving multiple models in the same workflow is a pretty straightforward pattern in BentoML’s prediction framework.
-Simply instantiate multiple runners up front and pass them to the service that’s being created.
-Each runner/model will automatically run with it’s own resources as configured.
-If no configuration is passed, then BentoML will choose the optimal amount of resources to allocate for each runner.
+Serving multiple models in the same workflow is also a common pattern in BentoML’s prediction framework.
+This pattern can be achieved by simply instantiating multiple runners up front and passing them to the service that’s being created.
+Each runner/model will be configured with its’ own resources and run autonomously.
+If no configuration is passed, BentoML will then determine the optimal resources to allocate to each runner.

 Sequential Runs